mrjoelkemp/ya/README.md

 * YA will run `grunt watch` to watch for new preprocessors being used and for file changes

 **Note: If you have an existing Gruntfile, YA will overwrite it.**

-### Why should you use YA?

-If you just need to build something quickly and don't want to waste time maintaining a build script (like a Gruntfile or Gulpfile), then YA shines.

-YA is not a tool for large-scale application development, but allows you to use Grunt to take over where YA leaves off.
-YA sacrifices extensibility for ease of use.

 ### Preprocessors Supported